nealrichardson/nealrichardson.github.io/content/post/pkgdown.md

 In the navbar, you can play around with ordering of entries, positioning groups of menu items in "left" or "right", and nesting menus.
 Note that you're not limited to just links to things in your pkgdown site---your navbar menu can include whatever you want.
 So, for example, if you have a personal or company website you want to link to, you can.

 One other customization I like to do to the navbar is to remove index.html from links so that they're prettier in the browser.
 That is, you see `you.github.io/yourpkg/` instead of `you.github.io/yourpkg/index.html`.
-Doing this does mean that if you preview your site locally by opening it as a file in your web browser, those links won't work directly, but they do work fine when served by a web server.
+Doing this does mean that if you preview your site locally by opening it as a file in your web browser (which is what `pkgdown` does in an interactive session, including in RStudio), those links won't work directly, but they do work fine when served by a web server.
 It's a slight inconvenience for development but worth it for the end user experience, in my opinion.
 If you find it annoying to work with, just do it last, after you're done customizing your site locally.

 Note that the default navbar YAML relies on a few conventions.
 If you have a [NEWS.md](https://github.com/hadley/pkgdown/blob/ad1b1dfb12871919e06a2aa7e366ec0980af2714/R/navbar.R#L82-L87) file at the top level of your package, it will be parsed and a link to it added to the navbar.
 If you have a [vignette with the same name as the package](https://github.com/hadley/pkgdown/blob/ad1b1dfb12871919e06a2aa7e366ec0980af2714/R/navbar.R#L55-L64), you'll get a "Get started" link in the navbar.
 If you don't have those initially and you want to add them later, you can recreate the YAML template, or you can just edit your `_pkgdown.yml` to add links to them.